 \subsection{Projective spaces over $\ztwo$ as partition spaces}

 ~

-In~\cite{Sorkin:PosetSpaces}, Sorkin defined and investigated the order structure on the spaces here we call {\em partition spaces}.
+In~\cite{Sorkin:PosetSpaces}, Sorkin defined and investigated the order structure on the spaces we call here {\em partition spaces}.
 For the lattice of subsets covering a space, the partition spaces play a role analogous to the set of meet-irreducible elements of an arbitrary finite distributive lattice, i.e., they are much smaller than lattices themselves while encoding important lattice properties.
 Sorkin's primary objective was to develop finite approximations for topological spaces via their finite open coverings (see also \cite{BBELLS:NoncommutativeLatticesAsFiniteApproximations, ELT:NoncommutativeLattices}).
-We will use the dual approach: we will investigate spaces with finite closed coverings.
+Here we will investigate spaces with finite closed rather than open coverings.
 See also \cite{Yuzvinski:CMRingsOfSections, Yuzvinski:FlasqueSheavesOnPosets} for a more algebraic approach.
-We begin by analyzing properties of partition spaces.
+We begin by analysing properties of partition spaces.